Clutter is costing you more than you realize.

-Today is the first in our series, Conquering Clutter.
-In this series, we are going to take a look at why clutter is costing you, the various types of clutter and how you can work to reduce or eliminate clutter and live a thriving life with less junk.
+Today we're looking at why clutter is costing you, the various types of clutter and how you can work to reduce or eliminate clutter and live a thriving life with less junk.

 Clutter gets the best of us sometimes.
 There is kitchen counter clutter and bedroom clutter that happens on a weekly (or sometimes daily) basis that just seems to be part of life.
 But how do you know when clutter is affecting your life has become a serious problem?